 Matching up against a dynasty in the Golden State Warriors, the Raptors did not blink.
 Dominating throughout the series, the Raptors ended it in six games to capture their first NBA Championship.
 Kawhi Leonard was named the Finals MVP.
 As the team and its fans reveled in the glory of their title, major news would shake the foundation of this roster.

 Kawhi Leonard would be headed home to Los Angeles, signing a max deal with the Clippers.
-Suddenly without their leader, Toronto will soldier on.
-Marc Gasol has exercised his option for $25.6 million to stay on board with the team.
-While picking up Rondae Hollis-Jefferson and Matt Thomas will help, but there will be a different feel on the court in Toronto.
+Suddenly without their leader, Toronto would have to soldier on.
+Marc Gasol exercised his option for $25.6 million to stay on board with the team.
+While picking up Rondae Hollis-Jefferson has helped, but there is a different feel on the court in Toronto.
 Pascal Kiakam, Fred VanVleet, and Serge Ibaka have all taken on more responsibility and are looking good out on the floor.